-Consumer prices in the United States, which excludes food, shelter, energy, and used cars and trucks, rose 2.4% year-on-year in January 2026, up from a 2.3% increase in December.
-CPI Core Core in the United States averaged 3.49 percent from 1968 until 2026, reaching an all time high of 10.90 percent in February of 1975 and a record low of 0.30 percent in May of 2020. source: U.S. Bureau of Labor Statistics
+Consumer prices in the United States, which exclude food, shelter, energy, and used cars and trucks, rose 2.4% year-on-year in February 2026, the same pace as in the previous month.
+CPI Core Core in the United States averaged 3.48 percent from 1968 until 2026, reaching an all time high of 10.90 percent in February of 1975 and a record low of 0.30 percent in May of 2020. source: U.S. Bureau of Labor Statistics

 Related Last Previous Unit Reference